 Risk factors for oral thrush

-Adult oral thrush is more likely to become a problem for the following groups of people:
+Adult oral thrush is more likely to become a problem for the following groups:

 - Antibiotics - people who are on antibiotics have a higher risk of developing oral thrush.
-Antibiotics may destroy the bacteria that prevent the Candida from reproducing out of control
+Antibiotics may destroy the bacteria that prevent the Candida from growing out of control.

-- Dry mouth - people with less than normal saliva (xerostomia) are more prone to oral thrush
+- Dry mouth - people with less than normal quantities of saliva (xerostomia) are more prone to oral thrush.

-- Diet - malnutrition, whether caused by poor diet or a disease that hinders nutrient absorption, predisposes people to oral thrush.
-In particular, diets low in iron, vitamin B12 and folic acid appear to affect infection rates
+- Diet - malnutrition predisposes people to oral thrush; this could be caused by a poor diet or a disease that affects the absorption of nutrients.
+In particular, diets low in iron, vitamin B12, and folic acid appear to affect infection rates.

 - Smoking - heavy smokers are more at risk, the reasons behind this are unclear.